OpenSourceEconomics/econ-project-templates/docs/src/quickstart.rst

   **open_source_license** -- Whatever you prefer.

-  After successfully answering all the prompts a folder named according to your project_slug will be created in your current directory.
+  After successfully answering all the prompts, a folder named according to your project_slug will be created in your current directory.

 *Skip step 6 if you did not opt for the conda enviornment.*